Illuminati (comics): Publication history

 The Illuminati first appeared in the Sentry story arc of New Avengers, written by Brian Michael Bendis.
 Bendis explored their history in the New Avengers: Illuminati one-shot (May 2006), which built up to the Civil War event that summer.

 Bendis, along with co-writer Brian Reed and artist Jim Cheung, produced a five-issue miniseries filling out what the group does behind the scenes between their formation and dissolution.
 The first issue of The New Avengers: Illuminati was released in December 2006 and the final issue was released in November 2007.

 New Avengers (2013–2015)

 As part of Marvel NOW!, New Avengers was relaunched featuring the Illuminati.

 Illuminati (2015–2016)

-Following Secret Wars, a new Illuminati series was launched by writer Josh Williamson.
+Following Secret Wars, a new Illuminati series was launched by writer Joshua Williamson.
 The book features the Hood leading a new, villainous incarnation of the group.
 The new Illuminati includes Titania, Enchantress, Mad Thinker, Thunderball, and Black Ant.